spersics/historyhelper/README.en.md

 1. Import the project as **Existing Plug-ins** / regular Java plugin.
 2. Make sure **Project -> Properties -> Java Compiler = 21**.
 3. Export: **File -> Export -> Deployable plug-ins and fragments** -> get 'HistoryHelper_<version>.jar'.

 ---

-## Roadmap
-- [] Additional optimized history mode (store only the last state of the record).
-- [] Support for other DBMS (MySQL, Oracle).
-- [] Add warnings for edge cases (e.g., trying to generate history for and existing history table).
-- [] Added scrolling in the window of the finished SQL script (for large scripts)
-- [] Optimized storage has been added.
-There is an option to choose between storing the complete history or storing only the preceding value of the record
-- [] The script structure has been changed.
-The logic has been moved to one function (previously there were three functions, one for each trigger)
-- [] Added the ability to create optional columns: user column (who performed the action), action date column, action column (INSERT/UPDATE/DELETE)

----